thisisamardeep/portfolio/_posts/2025-06-02-spsc_queue.md

 2) Boost Lock Free Spsc
 3) Our Custom Queue with Atomics

-We will show with benchmark that atomic queue gives almost 2 times better latency than the queue with locks and 20% better performance as compared to Boost.
+We will show with benchmark that atomic queue gives almost 3 times better latency than the queue with locks and 2 times better performance as compared to Boost spsc.

 First let us start simple we build a queue using mutexes plain old way.